 - Starting with a cold oven, turn on the heat for one minute just to take the chill off.
 Cover the bowl of milk/yogurt with plastic wrap or a lid; wrap with a couple kitchen towels and place in the oven, with the oven light on (to keep it warm).
 Let inoculate for 8-12 hours or until thickened into yogurt.
 Stir and store in the fridge for regular unsweetened yogurt or strain out the whey for Greek yogurt.

-- Line a fine mesh sieve with cheesecloth or a clean dish cloth.
+- Line a fine mesh sieve with cheesecloth, a clean dish cloth, or coffee filters.
 Set this over a large bowl.
 Pour yogurt into the cloth-lined sieve.
 Allow to strain for about an hour or until the consistency you like (that’s the best part about homemade yogurt, you can make it how you like!).
 If you are not straining it immediately after you make it, or you will be leaving the house, you can put it in the fridge, it will take a little longer to drain but that’s no biggy.
 Once drained, pour into a storage container and whisk to smooth it out.
 Store, covered, in the fridge.

 - Will keep for at least one week in the fridge.